jhuang448/MultilingualALT/README.md

 The **DALI v2** and **MulJam v1** are used for training in this work.
 The **MultiLang Jamendo v1** is used for evaluation

-See instructions on how to get the datasets:
+See instructions on how to get the latest versions of the datasets:

 DALI v2: [https://github.com/gabolsgabs/DALI](https://github.com/gabolsgabs/DALI).